tplopez/future-idf/README.md

 Collection of Python and R scripts to access and retrieve data from climate model output with an application to updating Intensity-Duration-Frequency (IDF) or Depth-Duration-Frequency curves used in infrastructure design.

 This repository features a workflow for examining changes in *precipitation extremes* projected by downscaled climate model output and use these to create future DDF curves.
-The workflow is composed of four main components.
+Because downscaled climate simulations have inherited biases and the spatial resolution does not match that of the precipitation records used to create DDF curves, we cannot directly use these simulations to study what will occur in the future at a specific location.
+There exists several techniques to address this challenge, and in this tool we use the Empirical Quantile Delta Change, in which we investigate changes between historical and future simulations for specific quantiles of the extreme rainfall distribution.
+These changes or most commonly called, *change factors* are applied to the point-scale extreme rainfall quantiles, assuming that changes at the native downscaled projections grid will occur at the station scale.

+## What is in this repository?

-1. The first component downloads climate model data and clips the data to a desired study domain.
+1. You can download climate model data and clip the data to a desired study domain.
+You must have installed in your computer the [Climate Data Operators (CDO)](https://code.mpimet.mpg.de/projects/cdo/) tool.
+See below for further details.
-2. The second access the climate model output file, extracts time series of a desired variable for a user-specified time period (e.g., 1950 to 2000) and further extracts the partial duration series (PDS), in other words, the largest __n__ independent events in the time series, where __n__ is the number of years in the series.
+2. You can extracts time series of a desired variable for a user-specified time period (e.g., 1950 to 2000) and further extracts the partial duration series (PDS), in other words, the largest __n__ independent events in the time series, where __n__ is the number of years in the series.
 Two events are independent if they are at least __m__ days apart. __m__ can be controlled by the user.
 The default value is 7 days.
-3. The third component uses the R library extRemes to model the PDS.
+3. You can fit a parametric distribution to model PDS.
+The third component uses the R library extRemes to model the PDS.
 The extRemes library allows the user to select different extreme value theory distributions and fitting methods to model the PDS.
-The current setting is set to *Generalized Extreme Value* distributio, which is often used to model extreme events, and the fitting method is set to the *Generalized Maximum Likelihood Estimator*, described in [(Martins and Stedinger, 2000)](http://onlinelibrary.wiley.com/doi/10.1029/1999WR900330/abstract).
+The current setting is set to *Generalized Extreme Value* (GEV) distribution, which is often used to model extreme events, and the fitting method is set to the *Generalized Maximum Likelihood Estimator*, described in [(Martins and Stedinger, 2000)](http://onlinelibrary.wiley.com/doi/10.1029/1999WR900330/abstract).
+Besides fitting a GEV model, this component also estimates the return levels for several exceedance probabilities, specified by the user.
+The default quantiles correspond to the 2-, 5-, 10-, 25-, 50-, and 100-year average recurrence intervals.
+4. You can estimate change factors (future/historical) between different periods.
+Once return levels for desired exceedance probabilities have been estimated for both the historical and future simulations in component 3, this component computes the change factor (the ratio between future and historical) for each member of a given downscaled climate model data set.
+It also gives the option to compute an ensemble statistic over the change factors of each member.
+The statistic can be controlled by the user, but the default value is set to median.
+The change factors are stored in CSV file format.
+5. You can convert the CSV change factors to raster format.
+You can also estimate areal change factors by specifiying the polygons (from a shapefile) over to estimate the areal change factor.
+The method currently relies on the R libraries raster, rmapshaper and exactextractr.
+The data can be either stored as a shapefile or a geojson file (requires geojsonio library).

 ## Requirements
 * Python 3.6+
 * R 3.5+

-## Usage
+* CDO tools

+## How to use this repository?

 1. Clone this repository, and install dependencies.
     ```bash
     git clone https://github.com/tplopez/future_idf.git
     cd future_idf
     # Python requirements
-    pip install requirements.txt
+    pip install -r requirements.txt
     # R requirements
     rscript install_r_packages.r
     ```